 Who’s in charge at Zara?

 Zara’s parent company, the Inditex Group, is still owned and operated by Amancio Ortega.
 Ortega is the wealthiest individual in Spain and the most prosperous retailer in the world.
 His £50 billion fortune makes him the second wealthiest person in Europe and the fifth wealthiest in the world.
 Despite this, he is thought to enjoy a relatively simple lifestyle and be slightly reclusive.
 Ortega has only given three interviews to the media and very few photographs of him have ever been published.

 How has Zara performed financially?

-In 2017, Zara generated approximately €25 billion in revenue, ensuring it placed on Forbes “most valuable brands list” for the year.
-In the UK, it earned £600 million in the same year, despite substantial investment in store refurbishments and moving their UK headquarters.
-Despite this financial success, the brand has a relatively small market share in the UK, particularly when compared to key competitors.
-For instance, market leader Marks & Spencer boasts a market share of 9%, while Zara is only able to achieve a market share of 1.5%.
-This does suggest that there is room for the brand to grow further in the UK.
+However, although these figures indicate financial success, the brand has a relatively small market share in the UK, particularly when compared to key competitors.
+For instance, market leader Marks & Spencer boasts a market share of 9 percent, while Zara is only able to achieve a market share of 1.5 percent.
+This suggests that there is room for the brand to grow further in the UK.

 Is Zara a franchise?

-Zara franchise UK
+Zara Franchise UK

 What does the future hold for Zara?

 Alice Tuffery, Point Franchise ©